jmejia8/Metaheuristics.jl/paper/paper.md

 Real-world problems require sophisticated methodologies to provide feasible and efficient solutions of hard problems.
 Metaheuristics are algorithms proposed to approximate optimal solutions in a short time to optimization problems unknown mathematical properties.
 Metaheuristics package implements  state-of-the-art algorithms for constrained, multi-, and many-objective optimization.
 Besides, many other utility function have implemented in the package, e.g., performance indicators for performance assessment, scalable benchmark problems, constraint handling techniques, and multi-criteria decision-making methodologies.
-To the best knowledge of the authors, `Metaheuristics` is first package in `Julia` containing those ready-to-use features with uniform API.
+To the best knowledge of the authors, `Metaheuristics` is first package in `Julia` containing those ready-to-use features with an uniform API.
+The package can be used for both academic and industrial purposes due to it is distributed through flexible licence.

 # Main Features

+This part aims to describe the most important features included in the package.
-`Metaheuristics` implements a consistent and intuitive API to perform the approximation of an objective function bounded in a region which can contains equality or inequality constraints.
+First, `Metaheuristics` implements a consistent and intuitive API to perform the approximation to optimal solutions of an objective function defined as follows.

 $$\min_{x\in X} f(x)$$
 subject to